 - Create and maintain a transit app for a large tech firm that has a private fleet of vehicles.
 The system uses Node, Express, Postgres, Redis, with an Ember client.
 The server supports web and native mobile clients and is deployed to an in-house cloud.

 Haiku Deck 2016 to 2017

-- Created a system that allowed teachers to grant students temporary (and affordable) access to our paid product (React/Redux GUI, Express API, PostgresSQL and Redis backend)
+- Created a system that allowed teachers to grant students temporary (and affordable) access to the paid product (React/Redux GUI, Express API, PostgresSQL and Redis backend)

-- Overhauled the Stripe based payment system to support teacher/student payment needs
+- Overhauled the Stripe based payment system to support teacher/student payment needs, international currency

-- Containerized our Rackspace servers using Docker and migrated them to a Kuberenetes cluster running on the Google Container Engine.
+- Containerized the existing Rackspace deployment and migrated to a Kubernetes cluster running on the Google Container Engine.
 The new platform saved thousands in operational costs per month and gave us a more sophisticated developer workflow.

 - Created a Slack based customer support and administration system.
 This consists of a “chatbot” front end that responds to typed commands to handle routine tasks like closing accounts, upgrading users, and devops tasks like debugging system problems and restarting servers